Ketamine-Assisted Psychotherapy (KAP)

 Do you offer a sliding scale fee?

 Yes, I provide a sliding scale treatment modality upon request which ranges in a discounted rate between 20 - 50% off the full rate.
-This is only for my psychotherapy fees, please know that all medical costs must be paid fully and directly to Journey Clinical or MD/Pharmacy.
+This is only for my psychotherapy fees, please know that all medical costs must be paid fully and directly the MD/Pharmacy.

 Where are these sessions held?